 What's On This Page

-Are you looking for the best essential oil for jet lag on the market today?
-People experience jet lag as a result of long hours spent in the air across different time zones.
+Are you looking for the best essential oil for jet lag today?
+People experience jet lag due to long hours spent in the air across different time zones.
 It is easy not to understand how sitting in one place can result in physical tiredness.
 Jet lag is real and can steal valuable time from you when you land.

 You may experience difficulty in staying awake or gastrointestinal problems.
-It is a temporary sleep disorder that can put a huge damper on your vacation or business travel time.
+This temporary sleep disorder can damper your vacation or business travel time.
 The great news is that it does not have to be that way.
 There are ways to combat it.
 Using essential oils is one of those ways.
 Jet lag symptoms usually occur within a day or two of travel.
 If you travel east, there is a higher chance that you will experience more jet lag than normal.

 Travel can be hard on your body.
-There are so many tips and tricks you will hear from people about what to do before you travel to make sure you have a smooth trip.
+You will hear many tips and tricks from people about what to do before you travel to ensure a smooth trip.
 Do not let the jet lag stop you from taking the trip altogether.
 You can use essential oils in different ways.

-You can add a few drops of lemon 100% essential oil in your water to give it an antioxidant boost.
-And if you find yourself failing to concentrate you can rub a drop or two of a blend of essential oil on your wrist and neck.
-It helps alleviate fatigue and it also stimulates mental activity.
+You can add a few drops of lemon 100% essential oil to your water to boost its antioxidant.
+And if you fail to concentrate, you can rub a drop or two of a blend of essential oil on your wrist and neck.
+It helps alleviate fatigue, and it also stimulates mental activity.

-If you need to stay awake however, you will need to rub some peppermint oil to keep you awake.
-Just rub some of it on your wrists and get a great energy boost.
+However, if you need to stay awake, you must rub some peppermint oil to keep you awake.
+Rub some of it on your wrists and boost your energy.
 When you get home, you can add Epsom salt to your bathwater.
 It is known to relieve sore muscles and fight inflammation.
-This may come in handy after a long flight and also help you sleep better.
+This may come in handy after a long flight and help you sleep better.

 What Is Essential Oil Good for Jet Lag?

-Here are a few factors to consider when looking to buy essential oils to combat jet lag.
+Here are a few factors to consider when buying essential oils to combat jet lag.
 Know which oils or ingredients you react to or are allergic to.
 Also, know what benefits you are looking for exactly.
 Different oils have different benefits and you will need to know how to use them properly.
 We review some essential oils that can help you with jet lag.

 Lemongrass

-Lemongrass is a large weedlike plant.
+Lemongrass is a large weed-like plant.
 The leaves and oil are utilized to make a medication.
-Lemongrass is ordinarily taken orally, applied straightforwardly to the skin, or breathed in as fragrance based treatment for a wide range of conditions.
+Lemongrass is ordinarily taken orally, applied straightforwardly to the skin, or breathed in as a fragrance-based treatment for various conditions.
 However, there is restricted logical research to help any of its basic employments.

 In nourishment and refreshments, lemongrass is utilized as a seasoning.
-For instance, lemongrass leaves are regularly utilized as “lemon” enhancing in natural teas.
+For instance, lemongrass leaves are regularly used as “lemon” enhancement in natural teas.
 In assembling, lemongrass is utilized as a scent in antiperspirants, cleansers, and makeup.
 Lemongrass is additionally utilized in making nutrient An and regular citral.

 Where it comes from or how it is made